Neethu9074/carbon/README.md

 ## Getting Started

+This document lists the technical steps necessary in order to get a UI development setup running.
+Our development practices are collected within [Notion](https://www.notion.so/instana/UI-Development-7218aadabb574f6aa1ae29e9324e74bf).

+### Installation of required software

 You need to have Node.js installed in order to execute the build, tests and the development mode.
 OS X and Linux users should install Node.js via the
 [Node Version Manager](https://github.com/creationix/nvm) (NVM).
 NVM makes it easy to switch between installed Node.js versions and allows installation of global modules without super-user privileges.

-### Installation of required software

 #### Node.js and Yarn